intentee/paddler.intentee.com/content/docs/starting-out/using-web-admin-panel/index.md

     The dashboard is a living creature.
 It reflects the changes in your cluster in real-time, especially the number of requests that are being buffered at any given moment, and the current usage of slots.
 </div>

-Once you have a model added, you will also see the model name and its metadata next to each agent (simply click the "Metadata" button to preview it).
+Once you have a model added, you will also see the model name and its metadata next to each agent (click the "Metadata" button to preview it).

 {{ figure_image(path="paddler-model-metadata.avif", alt="Model's metadata") }}